GunnarEriksson/chtmltable/README.md

 # CHTMLTable
 ## Introduction
-CHTMLTable is an PHP class for generating HTML tables with data from an multidimensional associative array.
+CHTMLTable is an PHP class for generating HTML tables with data from an array of data objects.
+An example of an array of data objects, is when fetching data from an MySQL database with the fetch style PDO::FETCH_OBJ.

 It can to be used with [Anax MVC](https://github.com/mosbth/Anax-MVC), but is not dependent on it.
 It can be included in any other project.